rahxki/final_project/source/country/luke_bryan/index.rst

 About
 -----

-Luke Bryan is an American country singer and songwriter that didn't begin his career in the singing industry.
+Luke Bryan is an American country singer and songwriter who didn't begin his career as an artist in the industry.
 He began by writing songs for multiple other music stars such as Travis Tritt and Billy Currington before he began his own singing career.

 His first single that was successful was called *All My Friends Say* which was a part of his first album in 2007 called *I'll Stay Me*.
 From there he has